cmackeen/cmackeen.github.io/docs/projects/pilemma.md

 ## Past work in blockchain tech

-### BitcoinJ
+### Bitcoinj

 I have been generally interested in blockchain technology like bitcoin for five years now.
 Although I have done my share of armchair research into bitcoin and decentralized systems, I still lack technical understanding.
 With free time, a mentor, and a desire to contribute to open source code, I have started to work on bitcoinj.
-I will let the [BitcoinJ website](https://bitcoinj.github.io/) explain the details; BitcoinJ is a java library that underly many applications that interact with the bitcoin blockchain.
-Continued development on BitcoinJ will generate more possibilities for what a blockchain app can do.
+I will let the [bitcoinj website](https://bitcoinj.github.io/) explain the details; bitcoinj is a java library that underly many applications that interact with the bitcoin blockchain.
+Continued development on bitcoinj will generate more possibilities for what a blockchain app can do.

 For now, I am getting re-familiarized with compiled languages and testing Java